monmima/main-aide-memoire/vuejs/README.md

         Use history mode for router? y

+### Option 3 - the best one in my opinion

+Just select the manual installation after using this command:

+    vue create [my-project]

 ## Installing SASS in your project (optional)

+### Option 1

     npm install -D sass-loader@^10 sass

+### Option 2

+Just select the manual installation after using this command:

+    vue create [my-project]

 ## Using SASS in your project